Id405/utala/README.md

 # Customizability

-utala's shaders have options to control what is highlighted, and the opacity of various objects.
+utala's shaders have options to control what is highlighted, and the opacity of hands, weather, and water.

 utala's resource pack is seperated into a base, font, and short swords to allow you to choose which features you want.